GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

         envsubst < kubernetes/fluentbit-configmap.yaml > kubernetes/fluentbit-configmap-deploy.yaml
         envsubst < kubernetes/fluentbit-daemonset.yaml > kubernetes/fluentbit-daemonset-deploy.yaml

+    Note: If your cluster is not running in the United States, change the `us` in `us.gcr.io/gke-multi-cloud-release/gke-addon-sidecar:gke_multicloud.gke_multicloud_images_20220317_1445_RC00`
+    to `asia` or `eu` to match your cluster's region.

 1. Deploy the Fluent Bit configuration:

         kubectl apply -f kubernetes/fluentbit-configmap-deploy.yaml